EstifPrince/ofos/README.md

 Description
-This is a webapp developed for a cultural resturant located in Bahir Dar, Ethiopia as a class projet.
+This is a webapp developed for a cultural resturant located in Bahir Dar, Ethiopia as a class project.

 Features
 - Client registration